jlleongarcia/jlleongarcia/content/blog/ai-data-chat.md

 You might be interested to see also [LangGraph](https://github.com/langchain-ai/langgraph)
 {{< /callout >}}

+4. There is another one! - [Langchain with Pandas DF](#langchain-pandasdf-chat)

 #### LangChain PandasDF Chat

+With LangChain, we can create an agent to **chat with a Pandas DF**.

+It will actually create internal prompts, so that the agent will create the python pandas queries so that you get the data you wanted feed to the LLM reply.

+I have explored LangChain + Pandas DF at [this post](https://jalcocert.github.io/JAlcocerT/using-langchain-with-pandas-df/) and in this [DataChat repo folder](https://github.com/JAlcocerT/Data-Chat/tree/main/LangChain/ChatWithPandas)

 {{< callout type="info" >}}
 Kind of [PandasAI](#exploring-pandasai), but with LangChain